rooseveltframework/roosevelt/README.md

   - Default: *[Number]* `30000` (30 seconds).

-- `urlPrefix`: A prefix to append to all routes within the controller files.
+- `urlPrefix`: A string to prepend to all controller routes.

   - Default: *[String]* `'/'`
   - Example: `'urlPrefix': '/foo'` would append `foo` too all routes